…The Journey Begins with a Humble Step Downward…

 The task of Swordfire is to help certain people get back to having an intimate relationship with the Father, pointing towards scripture with a renewed spirit and purpose.

-For now, this should provide plenty of active exercises at this time.
+More to come!
 We will keep this page updated as messages become available.